-The coastal counties of the LA-LB ACP zone have NGOs that focus on environmental and/ or wildlife interests.
+The coastal counties of the San Diego ACP zone have NGOs that focus on environmental and/or wildlife interests.
 NGOs usually have the ability to reach out to a large segment of the public and can have great influence over public perception.

-NGOs may have volunteers which can be coordinated and tasked more quickly than unaffiliated volunteers, therefore may be considered first for initial volunteer tasks.
+NGOs may have volunteers that can be coordinated and tasked more quickly than unaffiliated volunteers, therefore may be considered first for initial volunteer tasks.
 The UC may make use of the Coast Guard Auxiliary for ICP volunteer tasking opportunities.
 Depending on response proprietary concerns, other NGOs could be tasked external to the ICP.

-The UC and VU coordination with NGOs can provide affiliated volunteers to work with, as well as an organization to funnel volunteers into.
-If local government or an EVC is not able to assist in volunteer management, the VUL can coordinate with NGOs to manage the influx of volunteers. (see Regional NGO List Attachment F3).
+The UC and VU coordination with NGOs can provide affiliated volunteers to work with, as well as an organization to send potential volunteers into.
+If local government or an EVC is not able to assist in volunteer management, the VUL can coordinate with NGOs to manage the influx of volunteers.